lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 make all
 ```

-You can also build each component of the library separatly.
+You can also build each component of the library separately.
 Type
 ```
 make help
 ```